 Hydraulic elevators are a well known system used in hundreds of lifts across the world (alongside Traction Lift systems), as well as a huge amount of machinery and equipment using the same principles.
 But do you know how hydraulic lifts work?

-Make sure your lift is kept in top condition by understanding how it works and recognising any differences before a problem occurs – or to decide which type of lift is the right one for your business or public building.
+Make sure your hydraulic platform lift is kept in top condition by understanding how it works and recognising any differences before a problem occurs – or to decide which type of lift is the right one for your business or public building.

 What is in a Hydraulic Lift?